cyyong95/python_webscraper/README.md

 ```

 ## TODO(s):
-* Get pass captcha
-* Use a headless driver
-* Use different proxies everytime we launch the script
+* Use different proxies every time we launch the script